 The past 2 years have been my most challenging… mentally and spiritually.
 I write this in the hope of moving forward while putting rest to what’s past.
-This is an honest vent… and it may not be pleasant, but it is an effort towards understanding the issues that run deep within me.
+This is an honest vent… and it may not be pleasant, but I hope it’s an effort towards understanding and accepting what’s happened.

 Why was life giving me this repetition of loss, after loss, after loss?